boucadair/CATS-framework/draft-ldbc-cats-framework.md

 This document does not specify any algorithm for path computation and selection purposes, but it is expected that a service demand or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service instance.

-In the example of {{fig-cats-example-overlay}}, when the client sends a service demand to CATS-Router 1, the router solicits the C-PS to select a service instance hosted by an edge site that can be accessed through a particular CATS-Router.
+In the example of {{fig-cats-example-overlay}}, when the client sends a service demand to "CATS-Router 1", the router solicits the C-PS to select a service instance hosted by an edge site that can be accessed through a particular CATS-Router.
 The C-PS also determines a path to the Egress CATS-Router.
-This information is provided to Ingress CATS-Router (CATS-Router 1) so that it can forward packets to their proper destination, as computed by the C-PS.
+This information is provided to Ingress CATS-Router ("CATS-Router 1") so that it can forward packets to their proper destination, as computed by the C-PS.

 A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Router it is connected to.
 The Ingress CATS-Router classifies incoming packets by soliciting the C-TC classifier, encapsulates, and then forwards them to the C-PS-selected  Egress CATS-Router.
 When these packets reach the Egress CATS-Router, the outer header of the possible overlay encapsulation is removed and resulting packets are sent to the relevant service instance.